ndimatteo/HULL/README.md

   - `MAILCHIMP_API_KEY` - Create an API key from "Account -> "Extras" -> API Keys
   - `MAILCHIMP_SERVER` - This is the server your account is from.
 It's in the URL when logged in and at the end of your API Key
   - `SENDGRID_API_KEY` - Create an API key from "Settings" -> "API Keys" with "Restricted Access" to only "Mail Send"
+  - `GTM_ID` - If using Google Tag Manager this is your Container ID

 ### 5) Shopify Store Theme
 Since we're serving our store through a headless environment, we don't want visitors accessing our unused shopify theme.
 The domain for this is visible during checkout, and is publicly accessible.
 To silence it, replace your current theme's `theme.liquid` file with the one from this repo, and replace `YOUR_STOREFRONT_DOMAIN_NO_PROTOCOL` with your actual frontsite domain URL **(do not include protocol or trailing slash)**

-This will essentially "pass-through" URLs accessed at your Shopify Store to your true headless storefront *(ie. `shop.hull.com/products` -> `hull.com/products`)*
+This will essentially "pass-through" URLs accessed at your Shopify Store to your true headless storefront *(ie. `shop.hull.dev/products` -> `hull.dev/products`)*

 <br />